-As of March 31,
+As of June 30,

 2021 2020

 (in thousands)

-Cash and cash equivalents \$ 19,251 \$ 60,973
+Cash and cash equivalents \$ 22,884 \$ 44,841

-Restricted cash - current 82 994
+Restricted cash - current 83 1,090

 Restricted cash - non-current 1,752 925

-Abandonment funding 22,862 11,227
+Abandonment funding 22,837 11,420

-Total cash, cash equivalents and restricted cash \$ 43,947 \$ 74,119
+Total cash, cash equivalents and restricted cash \$ 47,556 \$ 58,276

-The Company conducts regular abandonment studies to update the estimated costs to abandon the offshore wells, platforms and facilities on the Etame Marin block.
+The Company conducts abandonment studies from time to time to update the estimated costs to abandon the offshore wells, platforms and facilities on the Etame Marin block.
 This cash funding is reflected under "Other noncurrent assets" as "Abandonment funding" in the condensed consolidated balance sheets.
 Future changes to the anticipated abandonment cost estimate could change the asset retirement obligation and the amount of future abandonment funding payments.
 See Note 12 for further discussion.

 On February 28, 2019, the Gabonese branch of an international commercial bank holding the abandonment funds in a U.S. dollar denominated account advised that the bank regulator required transfer of the funds to the Central Bank ("Central Bank") for the Economic and Monetary Community of Central Africa ("CEMAC"), of which Gabon is one of the six member states, for conversion to local currency with a credit back to the Gabonese branch in local currency.
 The Company's production sharing contract related to the Etame Marin block located offshore Gabon ("Etame Marin block PSC") provides that these payments must be denominated in U.S. dollars.
 The new CEMAC foreign currency regulations provide for the establishment of a U.S. dollar account with the Central Bank.
 Although we requested establishment of such account, the Central Bank did not comply with our requests until February 2021.
-As a result, we were not able to make the annual abandonment funding payment in 2019 and 2020.
-In February 2021, the Central Bank authorized the Company to apply for a USD escrow account for the Abandonment Fund at Citibank Gabon.
-The Company is working with Citibank to complete the documentation requires for the account.
+As a result, we were not able to make the annual abandonment funding payments in 2019 and 2020 totaling \$2.9 million.
+In February of 2021, the Central Bank authorized the Company to apply for a U.S. dollar denominated escrow account for the abandonment fund at Citibank Gabon ("Citibank").
+The Company is working with Citibank to complete the documentation required to open the account.
 Amendment No. 5 to the Etame Marin block PSC also provides that in the event that the Gabonese bank fails for any reason to reimburse all of the principal and interest due, the Company and other joint interest owners shall no longer be held liable for the resulting shortfall in funding the obligation to remediate the sites.

 Accounts Receivable and Allowance for Doubtful Accounts - The Company's accounts receivable results from sales of crude oil production and joint interest billings to its joint interest owners for their share of expenses on joint venture projects for which the Company is the operator, as well as from the government of Gabon for reimbursable Value-Added Tax ("VAT").
 Collection efforts, including remedies provided for in the contracts, are pursued to collect overdue amounts owed to the Company.
 Portions of the Company's costs in Gabon (including the Company's VAT receivable) are denominated in the local currency of Gabon, the Central African CFA Franc ("XAF").
 Most of these receivables have payment terms of 30 days or less.
 The Company monitors the creditworthiness of the counterparties, and it has obtained credit enhancements from some parties in the form of parental guarantees or letters of credit.
-Joint owner receivables are secured through cash calls and other mechanisms for collection under the terms of the joint operating agreements.
+Joint interest owner receivables are secured through cash calls and other mechanisms for collection under the terms of the joint operating agreements.